Cantonese Char Siu (BBQ Pork) (叉燒)

 Preheat oven to 200 degree Celsius.
 Put the pork and all marinate juice in a baking tray but discard the spring onion and shallot.
 Cover with aluminium foil and bake for 50 minutes.

 Remove the aluminium foil.
-(Turn your oven to heating from above only if possible) Baste the pork with the sauce, flip it and baste and bake for 3 more minutes.
+(Turn your oven to heating from above only if possible, and turn up to 220 degrees Celsius) Baste the pork with the sauce, flip it and baste and bake for 3 more minutes.
 Baste, flip, baste and bake again until the color looks good (around one to two more times).
-After the last round of basting, brush with some honey, and instead of baking for 3 minutes, bake for 10 minutes with close monitoring.
-You can bake for longer (around 15 min more) if you like the surface to be a little burnt.
-Turn off the oven and let it sit in the oven for 15 minutes.
+After the last round of basting, brush with some honey, and bake for 3 minutes or more with close monitoring, until the surface is a little burnt.
+You can bake for longer (around 15 min more) if you like the surface to be more burnt.
+Turn off the oven and let it rest for 15 minutes.

 Chop it up and it's done!
 Serve with rice, fried egg and some veggie.